ElusiveMind/opencalais/README.txt

 INSTALLATION
 ============

-1) Before you install Calais for Drupal 6, you need to install the RDF module (http://drupal.org/project/rdf).
-With the RDF Module you should also download the ARC2 library, which is a separate download.
-Please refer to INSTALL.txt that comes with the RDF module for more details.
+1) You will need to install the ARC2 php library as a library on your drupal site.
+To do that download ARC2 from github: https://github.com/semsol/arc2 and put the contents in sites/all/libraries/arc/

+After this ARC2.php should live at sites/all/libraries/arc/ARC2.php

 2) Place this module directory into your Drupal modules directory.